hazelcast/hazelcast-client-protocol/README.md

 * `--no-binary` flag restrains the generator from creating binary and test files for the binary compatibility tests.

-* `--no-id-check` flag restrains the generator from checking sequentiality of service and method ids of protocol definitions.
+* `--no-id-check` flag restrains the generator from checking sequentially of service and method ids of protocol definitions.

 If you want to generate the Java codecs into your development repo, and let's assume your local Hazelcast git repo is at `~/git/hazelcast/` then you can run the following command: